UMR-CNRM/vortex/sphinx/gettingstarted.rst

    lxgmap45
    >>> ctx = t.context  # Getting the active context
    >>> print 'There are {:d} environment variables in the current env'.format(len(ctx.env)) There are 117 environment variables in the current env
-   >>> # The current active environment can also be accessed directly from the session's ticket ... # (This is just a shortcut)
-   ... print 'There are {:d} environment variables in the current env'.format(len(t.env)) There are 117 environment variables in the current env

 .. seealso::